ue4plugins/tk-config-unrealbasic/README.md

 ## Updating this config with changes from the ShotGrid basic config

-It is possible to update this config with latest changes done on the ShotGrid basic config, for example to udpate Shotgun Toolkit standard apps to their latest approved version.
+It is possible to update this config with latest changes done on the ShotGrid basic config, for example to update Shotgun Toolkit standard apps to their latest approved version.

 This can be done by merging a particular ShotGrid basic config into a branch and merging this branch once checked on master